Atomistica/atomistica/README.LAMMPS.md

      ```

    to the link flags of LAMMPS.
 Finally, it will be necessary to link with the
-   Fortran mpi bindings.
+   Fortran MPI bindings.
 The name of the library depends on the MPI implementation
    that is used for compiling LAMMPS.
 Try adding

      ```